outerbounds/airflow-on-minikube/README.md

 # How to Run Metaflow with Airflow on Minikube

-The current version of Airflow support in metaflow requires S3 access.
-Please configure a S3 bucket and ensure you have AWS credentials in your environment variables during the configuration process.
+The first version of metaflow which supports airflow requires S3 access.
+Please configure a S3 bucket and ensure you have AWS credentials (access keys, secret keys etc.) set in your environment variables during the configuration process.

-In order to run metaflow flows with airflow on minikube the following is required:
+To run metaflow flows with airflow on minikube the following is required:

 1. [Setup, helm, minikube, and a dag folder mount point to the minikube cluster](#setup-helm-and-minikube)
 2. [Set Kubernetes Namespaces and AWS related Kubernetes Secrets.](#namespace-and-authentication-setup)